-- If your website pages don’t lag behind and open quick, the chances of getting people to convert increase.
+- If your website pages don’t lag behind and open quickly, the chances of getting people to convert increase.
 So yes, implementing AMP can help you achieve higher conversion rates as time goes by.

 - One of the most obvious reasons for having a high bounce rate is slow speed.
 Which can make your visitors frustrated and even bored in some cases.
-Since bounce rate is an important SEO Google ranking factor, using AMP to improve site loading time on mobile devices makes real sense.
+Since bounce rate is an important SEO Google ranking factors, using AMP to improve site loading time on mobile devices makes real sense.

 #5: Increase Organic Click-through Rate (CTR)

 A lot of times brands/companies do not realize the importance of having a high click-through rate (CTR).
 They only focus and work on improving their search engine rankings, which is great.

 But what’s the use of hitting the first page of Google if only a handful of people are going to click on your link?
 Unless you are in the top three search results, you have to do more to generate more clicks.

 When it comes to SEO, maximizing CTR is crucial to getting a high return on investment.
 Having a good CTR shows that your website is relevant to the search query.
 The more people that find and click your website in the search results, the more relevant your site becomes in the eyes of Google and other search engines.
 And yes, it also justifies your site’s ranking position.